MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-adaptive-layout.md

 ---
 title: Create adaptive layouts tutorial
-description: This article covers the basics of adaptive layout in XAML
+description: Learn how to use the adaptive layout features in XAML to create apps that look good at any window size.
 keywords: XAML, UWP, Getting Started ms.date: 08/20/2020 ms.topic: article